-The chart control can plot over 25 chart types ranging from line charts to specialized financial charts.
-Its rich feature set includes functionalities like data binding, multiple axes, trackball, tooltip, and zooming.
+The chart control can plot more than 25 chart types, ranging from line charts to specialized financial charts.
+Its rich feature set includes functionalities like data binding, multiple axes, legends, animations, data labels, annotations, trackballs, tooltips, and zooming.

-Chart includes functionality for plotting more than 20 chart types.
-Each chart type is easily configurable with built-in support for creating stunning visual effects.
+The chart control includes functionality for plotting more than 25 chart types.
+Each chart type is easily configured with built-in support for creating stunning visual effects.

 Areatype charts for representing time-dependent data, showing trends in data at equal intervals.